7 Steps to Building Your Athletic Department’s Brand

 Coaches must actively engage with the community & develop a social media plan

-Here are seven steps you must take in order to built or improve your athletic department’s brand:
+Here are seven steps you must take in order to build or improve your athletic department’s brand:

-Every coach has their core values, but evaluate whether they are consistent from sport to sport.
+Every coach has their core values but evaluates whether they are consistent from sport to sport.
 An athletic department with a mission statement is not only defining its brand but is also helping maintain professional consistency among the coaching staffs.
 Even a one-sentence prime directive can lend continuity to the organization.